Neufund/ico-transparency-monitor/README.md

 |13|Is ICO start condition controlled by smart contract?| false| false |
 |14|Is ICO end condition controlled by smart contract?| false | false |

-## Adding custom ICOs to the Transparency-Monitor
+## Adding custom ICOs/STOs to the Transparency Monitor
-The ICO-monitor collects information from the blockchain public-ledger using a set of predefined rules set in [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js)
+The Transparency Monitor collects information from the blockchain public-ledger using a set of predefined rules set in [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js)

-To add your own ICO you would have to:
+To add your own ICO/STO you would have to:

 1. Fork the project - Github won't allow you to create pull request otherwise.

-2. Include the ICO Smart-Contract [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) in the [Smart_Contracts](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/smart_contracts) folder, the name of ABI file should be exactly like the contract address, this ABI is generated from the smart-contract source code and can be found in some cases in [etherscan](https://etherscan.io/), In some cases, you will need to add two ABI files, crowd-sale ABI and token contract ABI.
+2. Include the ICO/STO Smart-Contract [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) in the [Smart_Contracts](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/smart_contracts) folder, the name of ABI file should be exactly like the contract address, this ABI is generated from the smart-contract source code and can be found in some cases in [etherscan](https://etherscan.io/), In some cases, you will need to add two ABI files, crowd-sale ABI and token contract ABI.

-3. Create a new file for your ICO configurations and add it to [icos_config](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/icos_config) directory this file should include all the configuration and will be added automatically.
+3. Create a new file for your ICO/STO configurations and add it to [icos_config](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/icos_config) directory this file should include all the configuration and will be added automatically.
 This will require some JavaScript modifications

 4. Create a Pull Request.
-This PR will be checked for accuracy and then merged to the ICO-Monitor which can be accessed through our running node.
+This PR will be checked for accuracy and then merged to the Transparency Monitor which can be accessed through our running node.

 ### ico_name.js
 ico_name.js holds the configuration data for ICOs currently available.
-Every ICO should have a set of parameters in order for the ICO monitor to processes the data correctly.
+Every ICO/STO should have a set of parameters in order for the Transparency Monitor to processes the data correctly.

-A general form of an ICO configuration can be presented as:
+A general form of an ICO/STO configuration can be presented as:

 ```
 export default {